jupyterhub/zero-to-jupyterhub-k8s/CONTRIBUTING.md

 Unable to listen on port 8080: Listeners failed to create with the following errors: [Unable to create listener: Error listen tcp4 127.0.0.1:8080: bind: address already in use Unable to create listener: Error listen tcp6 [::1]:8080: bind: address already in use]
 ```

+The key to solving this is understanding it!

+We need to shuttle traffic from your computer to your Kubernetes clusters's
+Service that in turn shuttle the traffic to the pod of relevance.
+While doing
+so, we can end up with issues like the ones above.
+They arise because we have
+asked for traffic to go to more than one place.

+Let's look on how we need traffic to be shuttled!

+*Traffic entering your computer should go to your Kubernetes cluster's
+Service named `proxy-public`.*

+When you run `./dev upgrade`, that in turn runs the `kubectl port-forward`
+command to shuttle traffic from port `8080` to the `proxy-public` Kubernetes
+Service (port `80`) that we want to communicate with, it is the gate to speak
+with the hub and proxy even though it is also possible to speak directly to
+the hub.

+Consider this example issue.
+Assume you setup a `kind` Kubernetes cluster on
+your local computer, and also let incoming traffic on `8080` go straight ot this
+cluster using the `kubectl port-forward` command.
+What would happen if you start
+up a VM with `vagrant up` and, Vagrant was configured in the Vagrantfile to want
+traffic coming to your computer on `8080` to go towards it?
+Then you would have
+asked for traffic to go both to the Kubernetes cluster and to your VM.
+You would
+experience an error like the one below.

 ```
 Vagrant cannot forward the specified ports on this VM, since they would collide with some other application that is already listening